robert0714/packt-Kubernetes-A-Complete-DevOps-Cookbook-2020/chapter6/README.md

 EOF
 ```
 3. Create a VolumeSnapshotClass .
 Make sure that the snapshot provider is set to
-your CSI driver name.
+your CSI driver name [https://kubernetes-csi.github.io/docs/drivers.html].
 In this recipe, this is ebs.csi.aws.com :
 ```
 $ cat <<EOF | kubectl apply -f -
 apiVersion: snapshot.storage.k8s.io/v1alpha1